 If your mortgage anxiety is rising, the first thing you can do is take a long, deep breath.
 Though it may seem difficult, try not to panic.
 Keep is here to help you through these trying times – and we are hunkered down and taking it day-by-day right along with you.

 Below is a list of steps to take and resources available for those who are worried they may soon fall behind on payments, or already are.
+For an in-depth look at your mortgage options in a crisis, check out our post: Loss Mitigation Explained.

 Prioritize your mortgage